skienzmatishun/rippreport/content/p/missed-the-bullet/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Shadowy political organizations attempted to hijack local elections across Baldwin County to expand their development empire.
+Financial disclosures and voting records expose how political operatives poured cash into targeted municipal races.
+  The Ripp Report reveals how voters fought back against the machine.
 ---
 Sally kicked Baldwin County’s ass, however we missed the Delta bullet.
 Poor Lake Charles is getting what some of us expected last Monday, round two of a direct hit by a hurricane.
 In Lake Charles they have picked up 1.5 million cubic yards of debris, so far, and they are now facing the possibility of doing it all over again.